On the Origins of the Oceanic Ultraviolet Catastrophe: Introduction

 The finescale parameterization is

 in which $\mathcal{P}$ is the downscale energy transport rate, to be partitioned between kinetic energy dissipation rate $\epsilon$ and work done against gravity in a buoyancy flux.
 The factor $\hat{E} = 0.1 {\rm cpm}/m_c$ is a length scale metric of the shear spectral density, with vertical wavenumber $m_c$ defined by a transition in spectral slope \citep{gargett1981composite} to a wave breaking region: with horizontal kinetic energy density $E_k(m)$.
 The factor $R_{\omega}$ is the ratio of the gradient potential energy spectrum to the gradient horizontal kinetic energy spectrum.
-Finally, $f_0$ and $N_0$ are normalization constants for the Coriolis and the buoyancy frequency.
-The parameterization uses values corresponding to the local pendulum day at 32.5 degrees latitude and 3 cph.
+Finally, $f_0$ and $N_0$ are normalization constants for the Coriolis \gd{frequency $f$} and the buoyancy frequency \gd{$N$}.
+The parameterization uses values corresponding to the local pendulum day at 32.5 degrees latitude and 3 cph. \gd{Formula~\eqref{eq:FinescaleParameterization} is normalized so that for GM76, for which $R_\omega=3, \hat E=1$, for $f=f_0$ and $N=N_0$ one has $\mathcal{P}_{{\rm finescale}} = 8 \times 10^{-10}\;$W$/$kg.}

-For our calculations, we use a modified version of the GM76 spectrum , which is consistent with the stationary solution of the kinetic equation.
+For our calculations, we use a modified version of the GM76 spectrum, which is consistent with the stationary solution of the kinetic equation \gd{in the scale invariant regime, found in \cite{iwthLPTN}}.
 Denoting the wavenumber by $\bp=(\bk,\bm)$, $\bk$ being the two-dimensional horizontal projection and $\bm$ the vertical projection, whose magnitudes are denoted by $k=|\bk|$ and $m=|\bm|$, the GM76 model is multiplied by $(k/k_{\ast})^{0.31}$, with $m_\ast=4\pi N/(bN_0)$, $k_{\ast} = c m_{\ast} f / N $ (where $c\simeq3$ comes from the constraint that the modified version preserve the same energy level as GM76):